jmfrancklab/pyspecdata/doc_src/find_files.rst

 -   It should be unique (in a case-insensitive way)
 -   It should be the name of the last one to three (separated by a *forward* slash) directories/folders where you have a particular type of experiment stored
 -   The name of the folders referred to in `exp_type` should match on the server (google drive, ftp, etc) where the files are stored and on your local computer.

+We provide the command XXXX.
+You supply this with a csv file containing two columns:

+-   `exp_type`
+-   file name

+Of the files that you want.
+It will then run rclone to copy all those files to your local computer.